 It is rare indeed that there appears a “picture-book” which in every way, material, editing, production, achieves an excellence worthy of its subject.
-This monumental gathering of photographs of the most familiar American face amounts to a collective portrait which no contemporary artist caught with lasting satisfaction, and whose two finest sculptures were posthumous. have refused him the right to be a man.”
+This monumental gathering of photographs of the most familiar American face amounts to a collective portrait which no contemporary artist caught with lasting satisfaction, and whose two finest sculptures were posthumous.* As James Mellon, collector, editor, and patron of this volume, writes: “In punishing him for having been apotheosized, they [the historians] have refused him the right to be a man.”
 Ever since martyrdom Lincoln has simultaneously grown nearer and more remote.
 His credited biographers, Nicolay and Hay, Ida Tarbell, Charnwood, Beveridge, Randall, have enlarged on fact and background, while diminishing his humanity.

 Cards representing books about Lincoln in the Library of Congress run to some five thousand.
 T.S.
 Eliot, in a preface to his mother’s blank-verse drama laid in the Italian Renaissance, remarked that those who use historical sources tell more about the times in which they write than about the epoch they purport to depict.
 Carl Sandburg’s six hefty volumes, for decades a criterion, are now put down for poeticizing and prolixity.
 In his superb Patriotic Gore, Edmund Wilson is severe.
 While admitting that later editions improved by abbreviation, he wrote of Sandburg’s lifework as “a long sprawling book that eventually had Lincoln sprawling.”
 Yet “sprawling” suggests a rough-hewn intimacy which more academic biographers dare not or cannot risk.
 To a degree, The Prairie Years and The War Years parallel portraits of Lincoln (Mellon, plates 49 and 54) from which the face on our five-dollar bill and one-cent copper penny derive.